premchander-revature/interviewquestions/Interview Ques/Java Basics.md

 ---

-19. Is it possible to use its sub-packages when its package is imported in a class
+19. Is it possible to use its sub-packages when its package is imported in a class. p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)